 While there are a number of permanent drinking water stations available in parks and trails in major suburbs, six semi-portable units have been organised for the Commonwealth Games.

 These units have been arranged outside venues of sporting events to provide spectators with an easily accessible source of fresh drinking water.

-At the conclusion of the Games, the semi-portable units will be transformed into fixed free standing drinking water stations that will be available for use in additional parks and outdoor locations along the metro and coastal regions of the Gold Coast.
+At the conclusion of the Games, the semi-portable units will be transformed into fixed free-standing drinking water stations that will be available for use in additional parks and outdoor locations along with the metro and coastal regions of the Gold Coast.

 Members of the Gold Coast community now have extensive drinking water amenities with bottle refill nozzles and drinking fountain bubblers available across the region.